About the Journal

 Peer Review Process

-International Journal of Entrepreneurship, Business and Creative Economy (IJEBCE) respects the publication timeline shown below in managing editorial workflow:
+International Journal of Entrepreneurship, Business and Creative Economy (IJEBCE) is a journal published online twice a year in January and July.

 Open Access Policy